approachable-io/software-interview-prep/README.md

 At this point, many projects will require you to install dependencies.
 Put simply, this is external software which is needed for the product to function correctly.

-Luckily, this repo does not require dependencies but if you would like to learn more, [click here.](supplemental-documentation/dependencies.md)
+Currently, this repo only has dependency named [doctoc](https://github.com/thlorenz/doctoc) which is only required for adding `Tables of Content`.
+But if you would like to learn more, [click here.](supplemental-documentation/dependencies.md)

 ### Creating a branch